 Hard Money Interest Rates Can Be Pretty High

-- Dependent on the amount of risk your loan scenario presents to the lender
+- Similarly it will depend on the amount of risk your loan scenario presents to the lender

 You might see the term “fast money” alongside them, or be told that no documentation is required.
 That might be true, but expect to pay for that convenience.